-When European negotiators refused, Tsipras surprised them by announcing that he would allow Greek citizens to vote on the austerity deal on the table.
+When European negotiators refused, Tsipras surprised them by announcing he would allow Greek citizens to vote on the austerity deal on the table.
 In public appearances, the prime minister urged his countrymen to vote down the European proposal, saying a no vote would help Greece gain leverage in the negotiations and get a better deal—even as European policymakers warned that a no vote would imperil Greece’s chances for any deal at all, according to the Wall Street Journal.

-Returning for a worse deal
+Returning for a Worse Deal

 As talk of Greece having to leave the eurozone grew, Tsipras headed back to Brussels, hat in hand.
-On July 13, following contentious round-the-clock negotiations, he and his team agreed to an austerity deal with European creditors that was worse than the one rejected by Greek voters and that the Times characterized as “an almost total capitulation.”
+On July 13, following contentious round-the-clock crisis negotiations, he and his team agreed to an austerity deal with European creditors that was worse than the one rejected by Greek voters and that the Times characterized as “an almost total capitulation.”

-In exchange for up to $98 billion, the new bailout imposes higher taxes, cuts to government pensions, and a sell-off of $55 billion in state assets to recapitalize Greek banks and enable debt payments, according to the Times.
+In exchange for up to $98 billion, the new bailout imposed higher taxes, cuts to government pensions, and a sell-off of $55 billion in state assets to recapitalize Greek banks and enable debt payments, according to the Times.
 The eurozone nations also agreed to consider easing repayment terms on Greece’s existing $300 billion in debt and to provide $30 billion for a short-term stimulus program to try to jolt Greece’s economy toward recovery.
 The Greek parliament quickly approved the deal.

 - Think several steps ahead.
 Tsipras appeared to view his decision to hold a referendum as a means of firming up his approval at home.
 Yet he failed to adequately think through what might happen if voters rejected the bailout deal: that Greece’s economy could tumble further, putting it in an even weaker negotiating position with Germany and its allies.

 - Make a contingency plan.
 Tsipras and his team reportedly thought little about what would happen if bailout talks failed.
-Germany and other European nations, however, gave significant consideration to the possibility of Greece leaving the eurozone, according to the Times.
+Germany and other European nations, by contrast, thoroughly considered the possibility of Greece leaving the eurozone, according to the Times.
 Through such contingency planning, Europe became comfortable with its BATNA, while Greece was left staring into the abyss.